CarePackage17/Dishonored2-shims/readme.md

 ## What doesn't work

 There's no UI, you just get dropped into the menu map but nothing else shows up.
-Maybe the game doesn't like my fake values from the iggyperfmon shim and then kills the UI, but I haven't really looked into that yet.
+This is caused by returning 0 from `IggyPerfmonCreate()`.
+If we figure out how to make that call properly, the UI will work regularly.

 The console works though :)